 PROVIDE PLENTY OF COMFORTABLE SEATING

 You can’t have guests turning up to find that there’s only one plump armchair and a rather questionable looking desk chair on wheels.
 This usually equates to folk slip-sliding about on the floor, spilling stuff and themselves and generally, never returning.
 Even if you live alone, having the right amount of seating for when guests come a-calling means everyone can feel more comfortable and welcome.
-If you’re looking to invest in a new sofa, consider a three or four-seater, or even a large corner option, depending on how many guests you plan on having in your home at any one time.
+If you’re looking to invest in a new sofa, consider a three or four-seater, or even a large L-shaped corner sofa depending on how many guests you plan on having in your home at any one time.

 It’s also a good idea to mix and match seating options, such as a chair or two opposite the sofa, so that guests can easily have conversations and feel more involved with others in the room.